 It is important to consider your physical and mental health before travelling overseas.
 We encourage you to consider having vaccinations before you travel.
 At least eight weeks before you depart, make an appointment with your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and any implications for your health, particularly if you have an existing medical condition.
 The World Health Organization (WHO) provides information for travellers and our health page also provides useful information for travellers on staying healthy.

 Italy and Australia are signatories to a reciprocal health care agreement which covers travellers for up to six months from their date of arrival in Italy.
 The agreement provides Australians who fall ill whilst in Italy with access to government medical facilities and care in the event of a sudden acute illness or accident, but does not provide for ongoing treatment of existing health conditions.
 See Medicare's website for further information.
-The Reciprocal Health Care Agreement does not replace the need for private travel health insurance.
+The Reciprocal Health Care Agreement does not replace the need for travel insurance.

 Decompression chambers are located near all diving resorts and in major hospitals throughout Italy.